-RED: Dedicated mixer controls are read only and not affected by MIDI in commands.
-A user is not able to control mixer functions via MIDI and is unable to change the color or intensity of an LED under one of these mixer controls.
-Users are able to use MIDI out for these controls to trigger or control software functions.
+Note on/off MIDI controls are associated with mixer functions and restricted to MIDI out only.
+A user is unable to control mixer functions via MIDI and is unable to change the color or intensity of an LED under one of these mixer controls.
+Users are able to use MIDI out messages from these controls to trigger or control software functions.